1. Home

 12. Update iOS

-It’s important to update your iOS to the latest version.
+It’s essential to update your iOS to the latest version.
 Apart from keeping you safe from the latest cyber threats, software updates let you try new features.
 If iMessage gets a bug fix and you don’t update your iOS, you could have issues signing in.
 To check for and install new updates:

-4. Tap Install if available
+3. Tap Install if available.

 iPhone update screen